-- To provide education to both staff and women in relation to endometriosis. - To develop educational material for women or be able to find them. - To educate nurses and medical staff within gynaecology and, if needed, to develop programmes with primary care. - Work with practice nurses to identify women who may have the condition.
+- To provide education to health care professionals, women and their partners in relation to endometriosis. - To develop educational material for women or be able to find them. - To educate nurses and medical staff within gynaecology and, if needed, to develop programmes with primary care. - Work with practice nurses to identify women who may have the condition.